Dolores O'Riordan: Further reaction

 The Kinks guitarist Dave Davies, a close friend of O'Riordan, had planned to collaborate on songs together before she died; they had an idea for a song called "Home"—"about being home again".

 Just prior to her death on 15 January 2018, while she was in London for a studio mixing session with Youth on D.A.R.K.'s second album, O'Riordan left a voice message—the last one she would ever leave—at 1:12 a.m. to her longtime friend, Dan Waite, who coordinated a recording session of a "Zombie" cover that he had previously given O'Riordan to listen to and accredit.
 According to Waite, she offered "to sing on it" on Christmas Eve 2017.
 TMZ published this voice message on 5 April 2018.
 On 18 January 2018, the heavy metal band Bad Wolves released this cover of "Zombie", which charted on multiple Billboard charts.

 On 28 January 2018, the In Memoriam segment of the 60th Annual Grammy Awards honored a number of music icons, including O'Riordan.

 "Dreams" was played in Croke Park to the 82,000-capacity crowd on 19 August 2018, after Limerick GAA won the Liam MacCarthy Cup in the All-Ireland Senior Hurling Championship for the first time in 45 years.
 The cup was later toured around Limerick and was brought by the team to O'Riordan's family home in Ballybricken.

-On 24 April 2019, Saint Sister, a duo from Northern Ireland, performed an acappella rendition of "Dreams" at the funeral in St Anne's Cathedral in Belfast of Lyra McKee; McKee, some allege, was killed by the New IRA on 18 April 2019.
+On 24 April 2019, Saint Sister, a duo from Northern Ireland, performed an a cappella rendition of "Dreams" at the funeral in St Anne's Cathedral in Belfast of Lyra McKee; McKee, some allege, was killed by the New IRA on 18 April 2019.

 Aftermath

-In mid-September 2018, bandmate Noel Hogan confirmed that they would no longer be continuing as the Cranberries and would disband after releasing their final album, In the End.
-He stated: "We don't want to continue without Dolores, so we're just going to leave after this".
+In mid-September 2018, bandmate Noel Hogan confirmed that the Cranberries would disband after releasing their final album, In the End.
+He said: "We don't want to continue without Dolores, so we're just going to leave after this".

-On September 6, 2023, what would have been O'Riordan's 52nd birthday, an album of unreleased solo songs was posthumously announced that the singer recorded a few years before her death.
+On 6 September 2023 (which would have been O'Riordan's 52nd birthday), the upcoming release of an album of solo songs that O'Riordan had recorded a few years before her death was announced.